Separated for over six decades, tears and joy at Korean reunions

 The reunions were held after the North set aside a demand for the suspension of joint military drills by the South and the United States, which it had demanded as a pre-condition.

 At the Mount Kumgang resort just north of the border, long-lost relatives embraced with tears, joy and disbelief.
-Some failed to recognize family they have not seen in more than six decades.
+Some failed to recognise family they have not seen in more than six decades.

 Among the South Koreans was Jang Choon, an 81-year-old in a wheelchair who was dressed in the light brown suit and maroon tie he had bought for the reunion with a brother and a sister living in the North.